dpiedra86/-kickstarter-analysis-repository/README.md

 # An Analysis for Kickstartet Campaign
-  This repository contains challenge 1st deliverable in full: Analysis + Support Data
+  This is the 1st challenge deliverable containing:
+  * Written Analysis
+  * Support Images
+  * .xlsx file with dataset

   ##